 How will a sale be made?

-Does a Product Syncing Brand have to drop-ship?
+Does a Syncing Brand have to drop-ship?

-No, a Product Syncing Brand does not have to drop-ship to participate.
+No, a Syncing Brand does not have to drop-ship to participate.
 If a brand drop-ships, then a retailer may ask the brand to drop-ship an order.
 If the brand does not drop-ship, they will mail the item to the retailer, and then the retailer will mail it to the customer.

-If a retailer has a Bridge order in hand and it does not have the item in stock, it will first assess if the order is over the minimum reorder amount.
+If a retailer has an order in hand and it does not have the item in stock, it will first assess if the order is over the minimum reorder amount.
 If it's over the minimum reorder amount, the retailer may place the order as a drop-ship.
 If the order is under the minimum, the retailer may decide if there are additional products it would like to order.
 To meet the minimum requirement, the retailer may order more products to fulfill the Bridge order as well as stock its store.